Realizing temporal graphs from fastest travel times: Conclusion

 We have introduced a natural and canonical temporal version of the graph realization problem with respect to distance requirements, called \deltaExactLong.
 We have shown that the problem is NP-hard in general and polynomial-time solvable if the underlying graph is a tree.
 Building upon those results, we have investigated its parameterized computational complexity with respect to structural parameters of the underlying graph that measure ``tree-likeness''.
 For those parameters, we essentially gave a tight classification between parameters that allow for tractability (in the FPT sense) and parameters that presumably do not.
 We showed that our problem is W[1]-hard when parameterized by the feedback vertex number of the underlying graph, and that it is in FPT when parameterized by the feedback edge number of the underlying graph.
 Note that most other common parameters that measure tree-likeness (such as the treewidth) are smaller than the vertex cover number.

 We believe that our work spawns several interesting future research directions and builds a base upon which further temporal graph realization problems can be investigated.

-\subparagraph{Further parameterizations.} There are several structural parameters which can be considered to obtain tractability which are either larger or incomparable to the feedback vertex number. \begin{itemize} \item The \emph{vertex cover number} measures the distance to an independent set, on which we trivially only have no-instances of our problem.
+\subparagraph{Further parameterizations.} There are several structural parameters which can be considered to obtain tractability which are either larger than or incomparable to the feedback vertex number. \begin{itemize} \item The \emph{vertex cover number} measures the distance to an independent set, on which we trivially only have no-instances of our problem.
 We believe this is a promising parameter to obtain tractability. \item The \emph{tree-depth} measures ``star-likeness'' of a graph and is incomparable to both the feedback vertex number and the feedback edge number.
 We leave the parameterized complexity of our problem with respect to this parameter open. \item Parameters that measure ``path-likeness'' such as the \emph{pathwidth} or the \emph{vertex deletion distance to disjoint paths} are also natural candidates to investigate. \end{itemize} Furthermore, we can consider combining a structural parameter with $\Delta$.
 Our NP-hardness reduction (\cref{thm:NPhardness}) produces instances with constant $\Delta$, so as a single parameter $\Delta$ cannot yield fixed-parameter tractability.
 However, in our parameterized hardness reduction (\cref{thm:W1wrtFVS}) the value for $\Delta$ in the produced instance is large.
 This implies that our result does not rule out e.g.\ fixed-parameter tractability for the combination of the treewidth and $\Delta$ as a parameter.
 We believe that investigating such parameter combinations is a promising future research direction.

 \subparagraph{Further problem variants.} There are many natural variants of our problem that are well-motivated and warrant consideration.
 In the following, we give two specific examples.
 We believe that one of the most natural generalizations of our problem is to allow more than one label per edge in every $\Delta$-period.
 A well-motivated variant (especially from the network design perspective) of our problem would be to consider the entries of the duration matrix $D$ as upper-bounds on the duration of fastest paths rather than exact durations.
-Our work gives a starting point for many interesting future research directions such as the two mentioned examples.
+This problem variant has very recently been studied by Mertzios et al.~\cite{MMS24}.